Texas Registered Agent

 Can I Have My Business’s Mail Delivered To Your Texas Office?

 Yes!
-Just sign up for our unlimited Texas Mail Forwarding option ($40/month).
+Just sign up for our unlimited Texas Mail Forwarding option ($20/month).
 You’ll get a unique suite number and a Texas business address you can use for mail, advertising and more.
+While you can use our address, we are not a return depot for online or Amazon sellers, though we’d love to accept your foosball tables.

 Don’t need a unique suite number?
 Our Texas registered agent service comes with free limited mail forwarding.
 We’ll list our business address (no unique suite number) on your public docs to better protect your privacy.
 And, we’ll scan the occasional business mail we receive—up to 10 documents a year, for FREE.
 You can request any additional documents to be forwarded at a per document rate of $15.